Corrected SFD: A More Accurate Galactic Dust Map with Minimal Extragalactic Contamination: Conclusions

 \section{Conclusions}

-Accurate mapping of the Galactic dust reddening field over the entire sky is an important community task, as extinction correction is needed for essentially all extragalactic photometry in the UV, optical, and near-IR.
+Accurate mapping of the Galactic dust reddening field over the entire sky is an important community task, as extinction correction is needed for essentially all extragalactic photometry in the UV, optical, and NIR.
 With more ambitious sky surveys coming online, the accuracy of the widely used \citet*[][SFD]{1998ApJ...500..525S} dust map needs to be revisited.
-One major issue discovered and rediscovered in the literature is the CIB contamination in SFD \citep{2019ApJ...870..120C}.
-When SFD is used for extinction correction, the CIB residuals introduce scale- and redshift-dependent over-correction, which can bias galaxy clustering, lensing, supernova Ia distances, and the downstream cosmology and astrophysics inferences.
+One major issue discovered and rediscovered in the literature is the CIB contamination in SFD due to emission from unresolved dusty star-forming galaxies \citep{2007PASJ...59..205Y,2019ApJ...870..120C}, and the imprint is two-halo-term dominated at the SFD resolution.
+When SFD is used for extinction correction, the CIB residuals introduce scale- and redshift-dependent overcorrection, which can bias galaxy clustering, lensing, supernova Ia distances, and the downstream cosmology inference.
 In this work, we build on the foundation of SFD and focus on deriving a CIB-free dust map.

-To clean SFD, we carry out a map-level tomographic reconstruction of the CIB and remove it from the reddening estimates.
-The end product is a more accurate full-sky Milky Way dust map dubbed CSFD---the corrected SFD---and we release it to the community for future extinction correction and ISM studies.
-Our analysis consists of the following steps: \begin{enumerate} \item First, we get summary statistics of the CIB in SFD by cross-correlating SFD's $E(B-V)$ field with 2.7 million spectroscopic galaxies and quasars in SDSS as functions of redshift and scale.
+To clean SFD, we carry out a map-level tomographic reconstruction of the CIB (at least the two-halo contribution) and remove it from the reddening estimates.
+The end product is a more accurate full-sky Milky Way dust map dubbed CSFD---the corrected SFD.
+Our analysis consists of the following steps: \begin{enumerate} \item First, we get summary statistics of the CIB in SFD by cross-correlating SFD's $E(B-V)$ field with 2.7 million references using spectroscopic galaxies and quasars in SDSS as functions of redshift and scale.

-\item For a map-level CIB reconstruction, information on the Fourier phases of the cosmic web is needed, which we obtain from 180 full-sky LSS templates, a complete basis set built using over 450 million WISE galaxies sliced in observed properties and augmented with a range of beam sizes.
+\item For a map-level CIB reconstruction, information on the Fourier phases of the cosmic web is needed, which we obtain from 180 full-sky LSS templates, a basis set built using over 600 million WISE galaxies over $z=0$--3 sliced in observed properties and augmented with a range of beam sizes.
+A supplemental template is added to account for FIR bright galaxies detected in AKARI at $z<0.1$.

-\item We derive a reconstructed CIB map using a linear combination of these 180 LSS templates such that the tomographic two-point statistics are indistinguishable from that of the CIB in SFD.
+\item We derive a reconstructed CIB map using a linear combination of these $181$ LSS templates such that the tomographic two-point statistics are indistinguishable from that of the CIB in SFD.

 \item Finally, we subtract the reconstructed CIB map out of SFD, which leads to the new, LSS-cleaned CSFD dust map. \end{enumerate}